eclipse/vorto/docs/tutorials/create_openapi.md

 ![generators swagger tools](../images/tutorials/create_openapi/openAPI_v2_generator.png)

-**6.** The generated client can then be used to conveniently get the data and definitions of the used Function Blocks, e.g. the temperature of the RaspberryPiTutorial model.
+**6.** The generated client can then be used to conveniently get the data and definitions of the used Function Blocks, e.g. the temperature of the RaspberryPi model.
 ```python
 # Configure OAuth2 access token for authorization: BoschID
 configuration = swagger_client.Configuration()